jonathassardinha/shared-workshop/PROJECT_CONTEXT.md

 ## Notes for Future Development

-- Currently using mock data throughout - database integration is the immediate priority
+- ✅ Database integration complete with NextAuth and real data persistence
+- ✅ Workshop listing optimized with pagination and performance enhancements
-- Logger utility replaces all console usage
+- ✅ Logger utility replaces all console usage
-- File templates available for common file types
+- ✅ File templates available for common file types
-- Comprehensive TypeScript coverage throughout
+- ✅ Comprehensive TypeScript coverage throughout
-- All UI components use shadcn/ui for consistency and accessibility
+- ✅ All UI components use shadcn/ui for consistency and accessibility
+- ✅ Next phase priorities: Live workshop logic (Phase 6) and advanced features (Phase 7)

 ---